 Motor oil, car batteries and anti-freeze may be brought to the Public Works Department at 1729 Erial Road (just past College Drive).

 CONCRETE, BRICK OR RUBBLE

 Concrete, brick or rubble may also be disposed of at the Public Works garage, but there is no curbside pick-up of this material.
-Residents must show the office personnel proof of Township residency and job-site verification.
+Residents must show the yard attendant proof of Township residency and job-site verification.

 Waste Management Act makes it mandatory to recycle all electronics as of January 1, 2011.
 Household electronics can be brought to the Public Works Building between the hours of 8 AM-4 PM, Monday through Thursday.
 Residents may call Public Works for large pick-ups.
 Proof of residency required.